Daddyz Girl: Plot

-Fiona attends Debbie's school to help with some preparatives.
+Fiona attends Debbie's school to help with some preparations.
 The other mothers are not fond of Fiona's personality, but she catches the attention of Jasmine, who invites Fiona to go out for drinks; Fiona accepts, though she is bemused by Jasmine's affectionate behavior.
 Reeling from the purity ball incident, Karen has begun to spiral out of control; she trashes Eddie's room, dyes her hair black and smashes the windows of Eddie's car.

 Frank is horrified to discover that he has lost his worker's comp benefits, forcing him to find a new job.
 He eventually finds a position for a construction site, and successfully injures himself by nailing his hand to a wooden board with a nail gun.
 Lip and Ian begin looking for Ian's biological father, and they visit Frank's mother Peggy in prison to learn more about their uncles.
 One of them, Jerry, refuses to let them in when he learns they are Frank's children.
 They meet with another, Clayton, who is a very kind person despite his wife refusing to acknowledge Ian as his son.
 To Lip's surprise, however, Ian decides not to stay with Clayton, as he feels content with his current life.

 Steve tries to steal a car, only to be caught and arrested by Tony.
 After being taunted in the car, Tony takes Steve to an alley, where he brutally beats him.
 Steve continues taunting him, as he knows he cannot arrest him as it will tarnish his friendship with Fiona.
 So Tony offers a deal: Steve can surrender himself to authorities, or he can be allowed to leave but he must abandon the Gallaghers.
 Driving home, Tony calls authorities when he sees a stolen car, believing it to be Steve.
 However, he is shocked to discover they are Ian and Lip, and both are arrested.
 Frank arrives at Sheila's house, having managed to obtain Oxy for his nail gun injury.
 Hearing Karen crying, he goes to check in on her.
 Realizing that Frank is inebriated, Karen takes the Oxy and proceeds to rape Frank, recording it on her video blog Daddyz Girl to get back at her father.